What is Luna?

 How much driving do Luna therapists do?

-Therapists set the neighborhood they prefer to book their appointments in and Luna matches them to patients who are no more than 30 minutes’ drive away.
+Therapists set the neighborhood they prefer to book their appointments in and Luna matches them to patients with 30 minutes or less travel time.
 The Luna therapist app plans the most efficient driving routes for each appointment.

 Can I work in multiple locations throughout the week?

 Yes!
 Luna supports the ability to set your availability around multiple locations throughout the week.
-So on Tuesdays and Thursdays, you can be matched with patients within 30 minutes drive of Location 1.
-And on Wednesdays and Saturdays, you can be matched with patients within 30 minutes drive of Location 2.
+So on Tuesdays and Thursdays, you can be matched with patients within 30 minutes travel time of Location 1.
+And on Wednesdays and Saturdays, you can be matched with patients within 30 minutes travel time of Location 2.

 Compensation and billing